johnwargo/outlook-kill-completed-tasks/readme.md

 oiItem.Delete;
 ```

-Build and execute the program to get to work.
+Build and execute the program to get to work deleting completed tasks.

 ---